Starting a variety of seeds in the greenhouse for my outdoor flower and vegetable gardens is my preferred method for starting plants.

 Edible and Ornamental Plants

-Many seeds from fruits, flowers, vegetables, herbs, and trees will grow in a greenhouse.
-Depending on the plant variety, it may need to leave the greenhouse when it is ready to face the natural elements in your growing zone.
+Many seeds from fruits, flowers, vegetables, herbs, and trees will thrive in a greenhouse.
+Depending on the plant variety, it may require transplanting outdoors to continue its growth in a natural environment.

-It may also start ornamental plants from seeds or cuttings.
-Transplant eligible plants to the flower or vegetable garden.
+The greenhouse starts ornamental plants from seeds or cuttings.
+Transplant eligible plants to the flower or vegetable garden according to your zoning and season of the year.

-A tall ornamental plant, such as palm trees, will outgrow the height of the home greenhouse and puncture the roof.
+Plants require warmth, moisture, and humidity to live in a greenhouse.
+They will still call for adequate spacing; do not crowd.
+A tall ornamental plant, such as palm trees, will outgrow the height of the greenhouse and puncture the roof.

 Cold Frame Box